Donald Trump finally makes it to Iowa as other Republican hopefuls court voters

 A new Des Moines Register Iowa poll showed while Trump is still viewed favorably by Iowa Republicans, his support is eroding.
 The percentage of Iowa Republicans who say they would "definitely" vote for him if he were the nominee in 2024 has plummeted by more than 20 percentage points since June 2021.

 "I don't disagree with a lot of Trump's policies but I think he's just too abrasive," said Ron Schorg, who is retired from the life insurance industry.
-"He's got too much baggage right now to get anything done.
-And if good, you get elected, and I don't think he can get elected."
+"He's got too much baggage right now to get anything done, if he could get elected and I don't think he can get elected."

 Schorg was one of the hundreds who came to see DeSantis speak in both Davenport and Des Moines.